Code-Institute-Submissions/wrestle-match/README.md

 I used the following physical devices for development and testing:

 - AMD Ryzen 7 2700X PC running Windows 10, Chrome, Firefox and Edge browsers on two monitors; 1920x1200px and 2560x1440px natively.
-- Apple iphone 6S and SE running Safari browser.
+- Apple iPhone 6S and SE running Safari browser.
 - Laptop running Chrome, Internet Explorer and Edge browsers.
 - Amazon Fire HD tablet running Silk browser.

-This project has not received any automated testing like Jasmine, because of a lack of deeper understanding in this kind of testing.
+This project has not received any automated testing like Jasmine, because of a lack of deeper understanding of this kind of testing.
 But this is something I will continue to learn more of and implement in future.

 The following validators were used to validate all of the HTML, CSS and JavaScript files that make up this project, to